Everything You Need To Know About Gambling Addiction

 Confirmation of diagnosis

-To properly diagnose problem gambling, according to the APA the patient must manifest or tell at least a third of the most common symptoms during the last year:
+To properly diagnose problem gambling addiction, according to the APA the patient must manifest or tell at least a third of the most common symptoms during the last year:

 - Asking, borrowing, or stealing means to spend on betting